ronnietee/wealth-wise/README.md

-# STEWARD - Christian Family Budgeting Tool
+# STEWARD - Financial Control Assistant

-A comprehensive, mobile-friendly budgeting application designed specifically for Christian families to steward their finances with wisdom and faith.
+A comprehensive, mobile-friendly budgeting application designed to help you take full control of your finances with smart tracking and planning.

 ## Features

-- **Faith-Based Categories**: Pre-configured with Christian values including tithe, offering, and social responsibility
+- **Flexible Categories**: Pre-configured categories for giving, savings, and essential expenses
 - **Budget Periods**: Create and manage monthly or custom budget periods
 - **Recurring Income & Allocations**: Set up recurring income sources and budget allocations that auto-populate
 - **Transaction Tracking**: Record income and expenses with detailed categorization